Ice Palace Maze opens in downtown Stillwater

 “We’re not a video production house … so filming stuff for Zoom is not our forte,” MacLeslie said.
 “So we’re trying to figure out how do we get people to come back and hang with us?”

-The first thought staff came up with was building an ice rink, but they decided to expand on that idea.
+The first thought staff came up with was building an ice rink, but theatre staff decided to expand on that idea.

-“If we’re going to put ice out there, why don’t we do something more interactive?”
-MacLeslie said.
-“A palace is cool, but you just kind of look at it.
-So we wanted something that was more interactive, which was the maze.”

-The Ice Palace Maze cost the theatre approximately $150,000, which is more than half of its annual operating budget.

 “If we’re going to put ice out there why don’t we do something more interactive?”
 MacLeslie said.
 “A palace is cool, but you just kind of look at it.
 So we wanted something that was more interactive, which was the maze.”